sharetribe/flex-docs/src/docs/background/features/index.md

 marketplace.
 Here are some examples of what you can do with Flex user account
 functionality:

-- Sign up with email and password
+- Sign up with email and password or Open ID Connect (Facebook, Google, ...)
-- Log in with email and password
+- Log in with email and password or Open ID Connect (Facebook, Google, ...)
 - Verify email address after signup
 - Change email and password
 - Reset password if it's forgotten